 17. Chymische Hochzeit, 1616.

-Wilhelm Wessel in Kassel to print the Fama,33 in which amongst others the Antwort of Haslmayr was bound, mentioning that he, by the Jesuits [through the town physician of Hall, Hippolytus Guarinoni (1571-1654) was "dashed" on the galleys, where he remained for 41⁄2 years.
-For a history of the first proclaimer of the Rosicrucian manifestoes and their loyal supporter, one is directed to his biography.34
+Wilhelm Wessel, in Kassel to print the Fama, 14 mentioned that the Antwort of Haslmayr, amongst others, was bound by the Jesuits [through the town physician of Hall, Hippolytus Guarinoni (1571-1654)] and "dashed" on the galleys,